fractalsproject/billion-scale-on-gemini-apu/README.md

 ### Getting Started

+This section will present a small tutorial about how to use this framework.
+This understanding is key in order to submit your algorithm to the competition.

-Clone this repository and cd into the project directory:
+First, clone this repository and cd into the project directory:
 ```
 git clone <REPO_URL>
 ```